-- To further liberalise intra-regional trade in goods and services on the basis of fair, mutually equitable and beneficial trade arrangements, complemented by Protocols in other areas. - To ensure efficient production within SADC reflecting the current and dynamic comparative advantages of its members. - To contribute towards the improvement of the climate for domestic, cross-border and foreign investment. - To enhance the economic development, diversification and industrialisation of the Region.
+- 1. To further liberalise intra-regional trade in goods and services on the basis of fair, mutually equitable and beneficial trade arrangements, complemented by Protocols in other areas. - 2.
+To ensure efficient production within SADC reflecting the current and dynamic comparative advantages of its members. - 3.
+To contribute towards the improvement of the climate for domestic, cross-border and foreign investment. - 4.
+To enhance the economic development, diversification and industrialisation of the Region. - 5.
+To establish a Free Trade Area in the SADC Region.